 We consider the fluid described by the following generalized Gross-Pitaevskii equation (GGPE)

 In the context of exciton-polariton microcavity physics, Eq.~(\ref{eqdef}) provides an effective description of a driven lower polariton field \cite{carusotto2013,amelio2020}, with the polariton-polariton repulsive interaction accounted by the constant $g>0$.
 Additional terms as compared to the usual GPE arise from the coherent drive and dissipation \cite{carusotto2013,amelio2020}.
-Quasi-resonant pumping is characterized by its amplitude $F$, its momentum $k_p$, produced by a slight tilt of the driving laser beam with respect to the cavity plan and by the detuning $\Delta$ between the frequency of the driving field and the bottom of the lower polariton band.
+The support field is characterized by its amplitude $F$, its momentum $k_p$, produced by a slight tilt of the driving laser beam with respect to the cavity plane and the detuning $\Delta$ of its frequency from the lower polariton band bottom frequency.
 Dissipation is described by the rate $\gamma>0$ arising from the polariton finite lifetime.
 The potential $V(x)$ models a localized obstacle.
 It is our main aim to characterize its effect on the fluid flow described by Eq.~(\ref{eqdef}).
-It is worth noting that our results are also relevant for nonlinear optics where Eq.~(\ref{eqdef}) is known as the Lugiato-Lefever equation \cite{lugiato1987} and describes wave evolution in a cavity filled with a nonlinear medium (see e.g. \cite{parra2016dark} and ref. therein).
+It is worth noting that our results are also relevant for nonlinear optics \cite{pomeau1993} where Eq.~(\ref{eqdef}) is known as the Lugiato-Lefever equation \cite{lugiato1987} and describes the wave evolution in a cavity filled with a nonlinear medium (see e.g. \cite{parra2016dark} and ref. therein).

-The explicit $x$-dependence in Eq.~(\ref{eqdef}) can be eliminated by defining
+The explicit $x$-dependence in Eq.~(\ref{eqdef}) can be eliminated by defining,

-The function $\phi$ then obeys the equation
+The function $\phi$ then obeys the equation,

 where we have introduced the dimensionless variables $y=x \sqrt{m\gamma/2\hbar}, \ \tau= t \gamma/2$, and constants, $k_0= k_p \sqrt{2\hbar/m\gamma}, f= F \sqrt{g}(2/\hbar\gamma)^{3/2}$ , and defined the function